sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 This still allows me to get the transformer up a few meters in the air just above my operating position.

-A 9:1 *randomwire* installation usually never result in a SWR of more than 5:1, usually a lot less.
-An end-fed resonant halfwave wire will typically have an impedance no more than 3000 ohms (reference needed).
+A 9:1 *random wire* installation usually never result in a SWR of more than 5:1, usually a lot less.
+An end-fed resonant half-wave wire will typically have an impedance no more than 3000 ohms (reference needed).
 3000 divided by 9 is 333 ohms, divided by 50 is a SWR of 6.66 to 1.
-This will be or be near the highest possible impedance in a typical randomwire installation.
-When mounting a randomwire or end-fed halfwave as a sloper and relatively close to ground (vs operating frequency), impedance is usually much lower resulting in a SWR of less than 5:1 and mostly less than 3:1 with the 9:1 transformer.
-The same installation makes it possible to use the 49:1 transformer with true halfwave wires.
+This will be or be near the highest possible impedance in a typical random wire installation.
+When mounting a random wire or end-fed half-wave as a sloper and relatively close to ground (vs operating frequency), impedance is usually much lower resulting in a SWR of less than 5:1 and mostly less than 3:1 with the 9:1 transformer.
+The same installation makes it possible to use the 49:1 transformer with true half-wave wires.

 SWR losses for 10m coax...